justindujardin/pathy/README.md

 Pathy.is_file(self: ~PathType) -> bool
 ```

+Determine if the path points to a blob in the bucket.

-Returns True if the path points to a Bucket key, False if it points to
+Returns True if the path points to a blob.
-Bucket or a key prefix.
-False is returned if the path doesn’t exist.
+Returns False if it points to a bucket or blob prefix, or if the path doesn’t
-Other errors (such as permission errors) are propagated.
+exist.

 ## iterdir